MunkiPhD/game_of_thrones_data/README.md

 #got_data?#
-#WARNINING#
+###SPOLER ALERT!!!###
-This is a spoiler *ALERT*.
-By looking at the data you will see data that may give hints to certain plot twists in the story.
-Consider yourself warned!
+By looking at the data you will see information that may give hints to certain plot twists in the story up through the fifth book (A Dance with Dragons).
 ##Description##
-**got_data** (or **GoT_data**, see what I did there? *+1 for wit*) is a compilation of data based on the series of novels A Song of Fire and Ice - better known by the HBO series, **Game of Thrones**.
+**got_data** (or **GoT_data**, see what I did there? *+1 for wit*) is a compilation of data based on the series of novels A Song of Ice and Fire - better known by the HBO series, **Game of Thrones**.

-Since the data is based on fictional characters and areas, it is much easier to create test data that has actual meaning to the person testing or developing.
+Since the data is based on fictional characters and areas with backstories and relationships, it is much easier to create meaningful test data for your application.

 For example, if you were creating a team based pvp game, you could generate the data like: